dreamregistry-prd/webapp_deploy/README.md

 # WEB APP DEPLOY

-A DReAM package that deploys Web app to ECS secured with Cognito.
+A DReAM package that deploys Web app to ECS secured with Auth0.

 ## Usage